c0d3cisco/reading-notes/code-201/class-01.md

 I do not have verbal creativity and spent more time than necessary trying to make the just two lines of poem.
 So to answer the question in my own, non-poetic words:

 When you load a website in your browser, your browser requests the website code from the servers.
-The servers parces portions of the HTML and sends it to your browser to read.
-As your broweser reads it and requires additional information, additional requests are sent and information is receieved.
-Your browswer continues to download these chuncks of data until the full website is generated.
+The servers parses portions of the HTML and sends it to your browser to read.
+As your browser reads it and requires additional information, additional requests are sent and information is received.
+Your browser continues to download these chunks of data until the full website is generated.

 ### Metadata in HTML